alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 The list is now in ```rows```.
 Not quite as concise as Pandas.

-But the list we have containes many duplicates as the same party may have won many seats.
+Of course, the list we have contains many duplicates as the same party may have won many seats.
 So, what we want are the unique values from this list of winners and in Pandas this is straightforward:

     partiesdf = election_df['first_party'].unique()